Do You Get Knee Pain From Squatting Down?

 - The deeper you squat, the more you will have to lean your trunk forward to keep from falling backward.
 When first practicing this, do it in front of a study chair or couch.
 You’ll probably like you’re going to fall backwards, so have a seat to land in just in case.

 - Come back up to standing by pushing your hips and pelvis back underneath of you and rolling your pelvis underneath you.
 This allows you to stand back up using more effort from your powerful hip extensor muscles and less of your thigh muscles.
-This means less compression on your kneecap, and hopefully less pain as well.
+This means less compression on your kneecap, and hopefully less knee pain from squatting.

 - Start by standing in a comfortable position.
 Don’t worry about which direction your feet point.